bmcilw1/obsidian-habit-tracker-example/README.md

 Hi there!
-You can learn about what this kit is and how to use at on the [Home](./Home.md) note!
+After you've opened this in [Obsidian](https://obsidian.md/), you can learn about what this kit is and how to use at on the [Home](./Home.md) note!

 ## Getting Started